sfajfer/Master-of-Gu/chapters/11-Combat.md

 ## Status Effects

 ### Ablaze
 A creature with the *ablaze* condition is completely engulfed in flames.
 An *ablaze* creature cannot have or gain the *burning* condition.
+If a creature with the *burning* condition gains the *ablaze* condition, the *burning* condition is removed.
 At the start of each of their turns, the creature takes 15 heat damage directly to their hit points.
 If a creature takes heat damage to their hit points on a turn from the *ablaze* condition, at the end of the turn they must succeed a **Perseverance** test or else fall unconscious.
 For creatures invulnerable to heat damage, consider damage dealt by the *ablaze* condition to be of the rank of the Gu that applied the *ablaze* condition, or rank 1 if the fire was natural.
 Being submerged in water removes the *ablaze* condition.

 ### Bleeding X
 *Bleeding* creatures take 1 damage directly to their hit points at the start of each of their turns for every stack of *bleeding*.
 This damage has no type and cannot be reduced by Gu.
 Levels of *bleeding* can stack additively from the same or different sources.
-Remove 1 *bleeding* stack for every hitpoint you restore.
+For every hit point a *bleeding* creature restores, reduce the number of *bleeding* stacks they have by 1.

 ### Blinded
 *Blinded* creatures cannot see and have a +50 penalty to **Close Combat** and **Ranged Combat** tests.
-Gu that rely on vision, including divinations that augment your sight, cannot be used by a *blinded* creature.
+Gu that rely on vision, including divinations that augment their sight, cannot be used by a *blinded* creature.

 ### Burning
 *Burning* creatures take 4 heat damage directly to their hit points at the start of each of their turns.
 When being negated by a [**Shield**] Gu, consider this damage to be of the rank of the Gu that applied the *burning* condition, or rank 1 if the fire was natural.
 Being submerged in water removes the *burning* condition.
 A creature can use their combat action to roll around on the ground, removing the *burning* condition.